M2TeamArchived/FFmpegUniversal/README.md

 If you use the build script or follow the Wiki instructions as is you should find the appropriate builds of FFmpeg libraries in the `Output/FFmpeg` folders.

-Simply open theFFmpegUniversal.sln and build it, you will get the merged FFmpeg dynamic library for the Windows Universal Platform.
+Simply open the FFmpegUniversal.sln and build it, you will get the merged FFmpeg dynamic library for the Windows Universal Platform.

 ## License
 Same as the FFmpeg, distributed under the [LGPL version 2.1 or later](LICENSE).